Sound remotely familiar?

 Develop good team management skills by shifting your focus beyond your own desk to much bigger organisational goals, while at the same time, being more aware of each team member’s role and capabilities.

 Set a good example by consistently showing support for your team.
 Give them bonuses, make them feel as if they are an essential cog in your business structure.
-Studies show it is expensive and difficult to replace a team member, so keep them on task and working for you to ensure absolutely success.
+Studies show it is expensive and difficult to replace a team member, so keep them on task and working for you to ensure absolute success.

 Step 5.
 Respect